karam94/bannerlord-fourth-crusade-mod/README.md

 - Tweak cities & towns to have more accurate bounded settlements.
 - Debug clan names not changing.
 - Investigate work needed to rename troops.
+- Investigate if we need to change any more colour information for kingdoms.

 ### Credits: